Analyzing Tractor Supply (TSCO) & Ferguson (FERGD)

-Tractor Supply (NASDAQ:TSCO) and Ferguson (OTCMKTS:FERGD) are both retail/wholesale companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, risk, earnings and dividends.
+Tractor Supply (NASDAQ:TSCO) and Ferguson (OTCMKTS:FERGD) are both retail/wholesale companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their valuation, dividends, earnings, risk, profitability, analyst recommendations and institutional ownership.

+Tractor Supply pays an annual dividend of $1.24 per share and has a dividend yield of 1.4%.
+Ferguson pays an annual dividend of $0.10 per share and has a dividend yield of 1.2%.
+Tractor Supply pays out 37.2% of its earnings in the form of a dividend.
+Tractor Supply has increased its dividend for 7 consecutive years.
+Tractor Supply is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

-This table compares Tractor Supply and Ferguson’s revenue, earnings per share and valuation.
+This table compares Tractor Supply and Ferguson’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue